Search

 Invasive Species

-Due to large-scale changes in climate and land use, species from other parts of the world have new opportunities.
-What is the impact of these species on local-scale ecology, and when do they turn 'invasive'? -
+Large-scale changes in climate and land use create opportunities for species from other parts of the world.
+What is the impact of these species on the local ecology, and when do they become ‘invasive’? -

 Carbon storage in nature